Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Introduction

-In this Letter, we report the $R_{\rm AA}$ of electrons from semileptonic decays of open charm and bottom hadrons in Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 200 GeV.
+In this paper, we report the $R_{\rm AA}$ of electrons\footnote{Unless specified otherwise, electrons referred here include both electrons and positrons.} from semileptonic decays of open charm and bottom hadrons in Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 200 GeV.
 Additionally, we report the double-ratios of bottom- to charm-decay electron $R_{\rm AA}$ and $R_{\rm CP}$.
-The Au+Au measurements presented here include the measurement of the inclusive heavy-flavor-decay electron (HFE) spectra and the fraction of bottom-decay electrons to the sum of bottom- and charm-decay electrons ${f_{b}^{AA}\equiv~N(\it{b}\rightarrow\it{e})/N(\it{b}+\it{c}\rightarrow\it{e})}$.
-The data analyzed were recorded by the Solenoidal Tracker At RHIC (STAR) experiment~\cite{ACKERMANN2003624} in the years 2014 and 2016.
+The Au+Au results presented here include the measurement of the inclusive heavy flavor hadron decayed electron (HFE) spectra and the fraction of bottom-decay electrons to the sum of bottom- and charm-decay electrons ${f_{b}^{AA}\equiv~N(\it{b}\rightarrow\it{e})/N(\it{b}+\it{c}\rightarrow\it{e})}$.